zmasek/shamrock/docs/source/usage.rst

     api.corrections()
     api.corrections(1)

-For the instructions on
-`how to submit a correction <https://docs.trefle.io/docs/advanced/complete-data>`_ check out the Trefle section on it.
+For the instructions on how to submit a correction, consult your drop-in API section on it.

 Retrieving plants by distribution or genus
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~